Dry fly fishing: Dry flies

 A dry fly is designed to land softly on the surface of the water without breaking it and becoming wetted.
 It need not be inherently buoyant.
 They are often oiled or treated with another water repellent.
-Dry flies are generally considered to be freshwater flies.
+Dry flies are used in freshwater.

 A dry fly may be of the imitation or attractor type.
 Imitations typically represent the adult form of an aquatic or terrestrial insect, such as the elk hair caddis, a caddisfly imitation.
 The small Baetis (blue-winged olive, BWO) is another common fly, for which several imitators have been designed.
 A beginner may wish to start with a fly that is easily seen, such as the Royal Wulff attractor or a mayfly imitation such as a parachute Adams or Trico.
 The "parachute" on the parachute adams helps the fly to land as softly as a natural on the water and has the added benefit of making the fly very visible from the surface.
 Being able to see the fly easily is helpful to the beginner.

 A translucent fly seen from underneath with sunlight shining through it looks very different to a fly when out of the sun.
 Some dry flies, especially imitators, are especially designed to mimic this effect.
 J. W. Dunne developed a technique of painting the shaft of the hook white and wrapping it in translucent artificial silk, which he then oiled.

 Salmon flies, such as the Parks' Salmonfly, are usually larger than trout flies.

 The following is a list of the more popular dry flies for trout: